 Morning sickness is one of the symptoms of pregnancy that involves nausea and vomiting.
 For many pregnant women, this is the toughest part of early pregnancy.
 Although not all women experience this (I didn’t have any during my first pregnancy), it could be uncomfortable and inconvenient when traveling.

-I had a mild morning sickness during my second pregnancy, and it didn’t stop me from traveling the world with my family.
+I had mild morning sickness during my second pregnancy, and it didn’t stop me from traveling the world with my family.
 We went to the Philippines, Singapore, Thailand, Jamaica, and Florida successfully!
 Until my 33rd week, I was traveling to the US from Qatar with my son.

-I could easily advise to fly business class or first class.
+I could easily advise flying business class or first class.
 Though pleasurable, it is impractical and not all can afford it.
 I have come up with a few tips on how to deal with morning sickness while traveling.
 But take note: many women find morning sickness symptoms disappear after 12 to 14 weeks.

-Remember your medicines.
+1. Remember your medicines.

-Choose your seat wisely.
+2. Choose your seat wisely.

 Whichever seat you choose, just don’t sit at the back!
 Lavatories and galley are usually located at the rear part of the aircraft.
 If it’s inevitable that you have to sit at the back, sniff some lemon slices (if available) or chew a spearmint gum.
 Remember, morning sickness is usually smell-associated.
 Again, choose your seat wisely.

-You can bring ginger candy, gingersnaps or gingerbread.
-You can ask for a green tea (or mint tea) if available, or flat ginger ale.
+You can bring ginger candy, gingersnaps, or gingerbread.
+You can ask for green tea (or mint tea) if available, or flat ginger ale.
 Try munching bland, carb-rich snacks like crackers, dry cereal, and pretzels.
 Fatty and spicy foods usually upset stomachs, but if you find that they work for you, eat them.

-Drink lots of water.
+5. Drink lots of water.

 Pregnant or not, flying or not, we need to drink lots of water of at least eight glasses a day.
 They said the more dehydrated you become, the more nauseated you’ll become.

 I know it’s not easy to ignore the feeling.
 However, find something or anything to take your mind off it.
-You can read a book, watch a movie, listen to music, do puzzles or walk around the cabin.
+You can read a book, watch a movie, listen to music, do puzzles, or walk around the cabin.
 Just keep safe when walking around the cabin and be mindful of any food service the flight attendants are doing.

 You may be self-sufficient and think you had everything under control.
 Still, it doesn’t hurt to be vocal about your feelings to the passengers around you and especially the flight attendant.
 They can always help you alleviate your misery in one way or another.
-In my flight, the purser or supervisor was kind enough to give me extra crackers and a bottle of water.
+On my flight, the purser or supervisor was kind enough to give me extra crackers and a bottle of water.

 I hope that if (and when) you decided to travel while suffering from morning sickness, these tips will help you.
 I wish you all the best.

 Did you experience morning sickness inflight?
 How did you deal with it?
 What are your tips?
-Share with us your experience in the comments below
+Share with us your experience in the comments below.